naryou/EEE338_HS2025/answers/exercise_commandline.md

-# Answers of Excercises: Command line
+# Answers of Exercises: Command line

 ## Question 1: See if the symbolic link of Ahal.gff exists in your directory (if not, see the code below)